Ian Kerr (academic)

 Ian R. Kerr (January 1, 1965 – August 26, 2019) was a Canadian academic who researched emerging law and technology issues.
 He held a Canada Research Chair in Ethics, Law, and Technology at the University of Ottawa.

+Education

+Kerr obtained a B.Sc. in Biology and a B.A.
+(Hon.) in Philosophy at the University of Alberta, along with an M.A. in Philosophy, an LL.B.
+(J.D.), and a Ph.D. in Law at the University of Western Ontario.